 Simply put, a gateway community is any community next to public lands.
 It is a “gateway” to the resource by virtue of its location but a gateway community is also a branding mechanism.
 Many in a community already recognize the value and the natural mutual goal – parks and forests wants visitors.
 Town businesses want customers.
 Residents benefit as a result of having the park and forest nearby and property values increase.
 Anything that gives a visitor something else to do and see is another reason for him or her to stay a little while longer, spending money and spreading the word about the fun they’re having and the beauty they’re experiencing.
 The goal of the Gateway Community Initiative is to make sure the state parks and forests and the communities that are the “gateway” to them form an unbreakable partnership for the benefit of both.

-Our pilot community is Ligonier, gateway to Forbes State Forest, Linn Run State Park, Laurel Mountain State Park and, indeed, the entirety of the beautiful region known as the Laurel Highlands.
+Our pilot community was Ligonier, gateway to Forbes State Forest, Linn Run State Park, Laurel Mountain State Park and, indeed, the entirety of the beautiful region known as the Laurel Highlands.
 A Community Action Team, led by our facilitator and consultant Cathy McCollom of McCollom Development Strategies, with members from the local chamber of commerce; visitors bureau; township and borough government; and business, community, and nonprofit leaders came together to assess the connections that exist and those that can be improved.

 As a result, the Action Team: